muhammadilyas28/CA41/readme.md

 - Mark tasks as complete.
 - Edit existing tasks.
 - Delete tasks.
-- Simple and intuitive user interface
+- Simple and intuitive user interface.

-Installation
+#Installation

 To install the To-Do App, follow these steps:
 1. Clone the repositry: